cetotos/YouTube-Comment-Scraper/README.md

 Open the program and copy the API key and paste it into the "YouTube API key" part of the program

+Also, do *NOT* give your API keys to ANYONE.

 ## **Step 3.
 Input and output files**

 Create a .txt file anywhere you want and insert the YouTube URLs in it like this (put each link under eachother and have nothing else in the file):